Vance Monument: Construction

 By March 8, 1898, only 15 ft of the monument remained to be constructed.
 The next day several hundred people and photographers gathered at Court Square, with others at the courthouse tower, to watch the placement of the final pyramidal top stone which weighed 1,900 lb.
 The plan was to move the stone block to the top of the obelisk, and then use the derrick to raise stonemason Hugh Crawford 75 ft to the top of the monument via a rope tied around his waist.
 However, as the workers were using the windlass to raise the stone, the boom started to lean slightly to the south.
 Once the stone was raised several feet off of the ground, it started to hang to the north like a giant plum bob.
 The boom "groaned and strained" and there was the sound of timbers cracking.
-As the crowd panicked and rushed to safety; one man tripped over an apple vendor's baskets, causing apples to roll everywhere.
+As the crowd panicked and rushed to safety, one man tripped over an apple vendor's baskets, causing apples to roll everywhere.
 However, the windlass men gave enough rope to relieve the strain on the boom and safely brought the stone to the ground.
 They determined that the problem was caused by the breaking of a 2 in board that was part of the splicing of the boom; the boom had to be lowered and re-spliced and lashed before work could continue.

 As the crowd gathered the next day to watch the second attempt at placing the top stone, they stayed farther away for safety.
-However, the repaired boom worked smoothly and the stone was placed on the obelisk with "absolute smoothness".
+However, the repaired boom worked and the stone was placed on the obelisk with "absolute smoothness".
 Throughout the entire construction process, there were no injuries.